frederic-perez/AmE-dictionary/data/idioms.md

 __insofar as__ To such an extent that; to the degree that.
 __intellectually challenged__ Of low intelligence; stupid.
 __intestinal fortitude__ Strong courage, conviction, or determination; gumption; guts. _Not everyone has the intestinal fortitude necessary to survive in the world of politics._
+__into overdrive__
 __iron out__ :four: To ease, solve, or remove minor difficulties, troubles, or problematic details (of or in something).
 __ironclad__
 __Is the glass half empty or half full?__
 __isn’t that funny?__
+__it (all) depends__ The possibility or likelihood of some outcome depends on one or more unspecified factors.
 __it (always) pays to (do something)__
 __it ain’t over till/until the fat lady sings__ The final outcome cannot be assumed or determined until a given situation, event, etc., is completely finished.
 It is often used in reference to organized competitions, such as sporting events, political elections, or the like.
 __it factor__
 __it figures__ :three: It makes sense; it is as I expected or might have guessed. _A: “Sally already broke up with that new boyfriend of hers.”
 B: “Yeah, it figures.
 The dude looked like a total creep!”_
 __it goes without saying__ :five: It is unambiguous, perfectly clear, or self-evident (that something is the case); it is already widely acknowledged, established, or accepted (that something is the case).
 __it is not a competition__
-__it is what it is__ :dart::six: The situation, circumstance, or outcome has already happened or been decided or established, so it must be accepted even if it is undesirable. _Look, we lost the game, but it is what it is.
+__it is what it is__ :dart::eight: The situation, circumstance, or outcome has already happened or been decided or established, so it must be accepted even if it is undesirable. _Look, we lost the game, but it is what it is.
 All we can do is work even harder for the next one._
 __it remains to be seen__ :two: Something is not yet clear, certain, or known. _It remains to be seen if and when this feature will be released._
 __it speaks for itself__
 __it takes a village__ :four: _proverb_ Many people’s help or involvement is needed to achieve some goal.
 A shortening of the proverb, “It takes a village to raise a child.”